St. John's, Newfoundland and Labrador: Other sports

 St. John's is home to North America's oldest annual sporting event, the Royal St. John's Regatta, which dates back to at least 1816.
 The event is important enough in the life of the city that the day of the Regatta (the first Wednesday in August, weather permitting) is a civic holiday – one of the few weather-dependent holidays in the world.

 The Tely 10 Mile Road Race is an annual 10 mi road race that starts in Paradise and finishes at Bannerman Park.
 The race draws in excess of 2,500 runners.
 It began in 1922, which makes it one of the oldest road races in Canada.

 St. John's was where the Canada men's national soccer team qualified for their first FIFA World Cup on 14 September 1985, when they defeated Honduras 2–1, at King George V Park.

 Curling has gained prominence in St. John's over the years.
 The 2005 Scott Tournament of Hearts, the Canadian women's curling championship, was held at Mile One Centre from 19 to 27 February 2005.
 The 2006 Olympic gold medalist men's curling team, skipped by Brad Gushue, is based in St. John's at the Bally Haly Golf & Curling Club.
 Gushue and his team launched a campaign to return the Brier to the province for 2017, a successful bid.
-They would go on to win the Brier as well as representing Canada at the World Championships three weeks later going undefeated and winning the gold medal.
+They went on to win the Brier as well as representing Canada at the World Championships three weeks later going undefeated and winning the gold medal.
 The Brier win was the second for the province (1976) and the second time as event host (1972).
 The city has two curling clubs, the St. John's Curling Club and the Bally Haly.

-The St. John's Avalon Harps are the local Hurling and Gaelic Football team, that compete in Canadian GAA events.
+The St. John's Avalon Harps are the local hurling and Gaelic football team, that compete in Canadian Gaelic Athletic Association events.